Evo-DKD: Dual-Knowledge Decoding for Autonomous Ontology Evolution in Large Language Models: Introduction

-\item \textbf{Experimental Evaluation:} We evaluate Evo-DKD across three domains using a prompt-based simulation of dual-decoder modes: Structured, Unstructured, and Full Dual-Decoder.
-Our experiments show that the simulated Full Dual-Decoder consistently outperforms the single-mode baselines in key metrics such as triple extraction accuracy (Exact and Relaxed Match), explanation quality (BLEU, BERTScore), and overall output reliability (LLM-Judge Score).
-We present detailed cross-domain results, macro/micro score trends, and qualitative examples that highlight the strengths and tradeoffs of each mode.
-While we do not implement a full dual-decoder architecture, our simulated setup provides meaningful insights into the value of integrating structured and unstructured reasoning(Full Dual-Decoder), setting the stage for future work on gated decoding coordination. \end{itemize}
+\item \textbf{Experimental Evaluation:} Across three domains, a prompt-based simulation of Structured, Unstructured, and Full Dual-Decoder modes shows the Full Dual-Decoder consistently outperforming single-mode baselines on triple extraction accuracy (Exact and Relaxed Match), explanation quality (BLEU, BERTScore), and output reliability (LLM-Judge Score).
+We present cross-domain results, macro/micro score trends, and qualitative examples; while we do not implement a full dual-decoder architecture, the simulation demonstrates the value of integrating structured and unstructured reasoning, setting the stage for future work on gated decoding coordination. \end{itemize}

 The remainder of this paper is organized as follows.
-In Section~\ref{Related Work}, we review related work on tool-augmented LLMs, ontology learning, and KG-to-text generation, positioning our approach against these.
-Section~\ref{Architecture} details the Evo-DKD architecture, including the dual decoders, gating router, and validation/integration process.
-Section~\ref{Training} describes our experimental training setup, metrics used and training results.
-Section~\ref{Results} presents use cases with results and analysis.
-Finally, Section~\ref{Discussion} discusses the novelty and impact of Evo-DKD, its current limitations, and future directions.
+Section~\ref{Related Work} reviews related work on tool-augmented LLMs, ontology learning, and KG-to-text generation; Section~\ref{Architecture} details the Evo-DKD architecture, including the dual decoders, gating router, and validation/integration process; Section~\ref{Training} describes the training setup, metrics, and results; Section~\ref{Results} presents use cases with analysis; and Section~\ref{Discussion} discusses novelty, impact, limitations, and future directions.